DHTMLX/docs-suite/docs/grid/usage.md

         // columns config
     ],
     group: true,
-    groupable: true // allowing grouping row data by the values of all columns
+    groupable: true, // allowing grouping row data by the values of all columns
     data: dataset
 });
 ~~~